realm/realm-loginkit/README.md

 Currently in development, and should be finished soon.

 ### Xamarin
 Currently on the roadmap with development starting soon.
+See the `RealmLoginKit_Xamarin/README.md` for details on the Xamarin version.

 # Third Party Dependencies